 SRV as an Investment

 The focus of SRV’s business is in Finland’s developing urban centres located next to good transport links, particularly rail transport.
-In the long term, the company will pursue profitable growth by implementing business premises projects suitable for the needs of different companies and organisations, apartment block projects for everyday living, earth and rock construction, comprehensive area development projects, and special projects such as projects hospitals and public works.
-In addition, SRV implements and operates profitable shopping centres in Moscow and St. Petersburg in Russia and also in Finland.
+In the long term, the company will pursue profitable growth by implementing business premises projects suitable for the needs of different companies and organisations, apartment block projects for everyday living, earth and rock construction, comprehensive area development projects, and special projects such as projects hospitals, schools and public works.
+In addition, SRV implements and operates profitable shopping centres in Moscow and St. Petersburg in Russia.

 SRV introduced to Finland a project management model (the SRV Approach) that has become one of the most adopted approaches to implementing construction projects in the country.
 SRV has remained faithful to this customer-oriented business model, which enables it to create for each project the most appropriate organisation to implement projects efficiently, professionally and, above all, according to the customer’s needs.
 This business model means that SRV has significantly fewer employees than its competitors and that the company’s cost structure is more resilient to the ups and downs of the economy.